fadyanis037-max/online-library-system/README.md

 - Results are ranked by relevance score

 ### Auto-Summarization
+- summarizing feature may take 3 mins to see the result of the book as it's a large model
 - When a user selects a book, the system automatically generates a summary using BART
 - Summaries are cached to avoid regeneration on subsequent views
 - Provides a quick overview of the book's content